Emulator Issues #9014

 I mean, I'm sure anything is possible with emulated Wiimotes, but 1:1 probably won't happen because the position of the Wiimote displayed on screen depends on the game/software.
 That's the only reason it currently isn't 1:1 anyway.

-#9 Updated by phire about 4 years ago
+#9 Updated by phire over 4 years ago

 What would be really impressive is if you could map the mouse pointer 1:1 with the Wii pointer.